atlasphp/Atlas.Table/docs/usage.md

 > **Warning:**
 >
-> The delete() method will not catch exceptions; you may wish to wrap the
+> The deleteRow() method will not catch exceptions; you may wish to wrap the
 > method call in a try/catch block.